mwcraig/reducer/README.rst

 This package doesn't magically do your reduction for you.
-Instead, it creates a template `ipython notebook <http://ipython.org>`_ that leads you through data reduction and aperture photometry.
+Instead, it creates a template `ipython notebook <http://ipython.org>`_ that leads you through data reduction.
 When you are done you have reduced your data and *you have a notebook that allows you or someone else to reproduce your work*.